इनका से ना होई

 2025

-When we started this project many people in the village said they can't make it, but Ruby, Radha, Poonam and Rita made it!
-Ruby wrote 2 new songs based on lives of two women we interviewed: Poonam and Shakuntala.
+When we started this project many people in the village said that “they can't make it”, but Ruby, Radha, Poonam and Rita made it!
+Ruby wrote 2 new songs based on lives of women we interviewed.
 We had 3 more traditional songs, which we selected from our ongoing research on anti-caste expression.
-Ruby, Radha, Poonam, Rita and Saraswati performed these songs infront of a live audience online and offline.
-The project was produced by zeropowercut, and led through collaborative workshops led by Piyush Kashyap and Raju Ranjan.
+Ruby, Radha, Poonam, Rita and Saraswati performed these songs infront of a live audience, online and offline.
+The project was produced by zeropowercut, and shaped through collaborative workshops led by Piyush Kashyap and Raju Ranjan.

 The second song is about a women’s choice to marry her lover, against the system of arranged marriage within her own caste.